michellsilva/estudo/README.md

 formats a bare string into the draft body.
 This is verified two ways in the tests:
-`test_claim_requires_a_source` asserts that building `Claim("...", tuple())` raises `UngroundedStatement`, and `test_every_rendered_claim_line_has_a_citation` asserts every
+`test_claim_requires_a_source` asserts that building `Claim("...", tuple())` raises `UngroundedStatement`, and `test_every_rendered_claim_line_has_a_citation` asserts every `- ` line in a real rendered draft contains a `[path:line]` citation.

+What this guarantees about the draft: if a claim would require a fact the evidence does not contain, the writer omits it rather than hedging it.
+A section with no grounded claims renders the explicit note `(no statement could be grounded in a source span)` instead of narrative.
+You never read a sentence you cannot trace.

+## A worked run producing the draft

+`draft` writes the cited postmortem.
+This is the full captured output from the sample fixtures, verbatim: